Swim together or sink alone: African states unite to confront pirate threat

 The blockage of the Suez Canal has drawn attention to one of the dangers of the alternative route: piracy off the coast of West Africa.

-Nearly half of all pirate attacks in the world last year occurred in the Gulf of Guineau, and most of the brigands operate from the dense mangrove forests of the Niger Delta in Nigeria, a poverty-stricken and notoriously lawless area.
+Nearly half of all pirate attacks in the world last year occurred in the Gulf of Guinea, and most of the brigands operate from the dense mangrove forests of the Niger Delta in Nigeria, a poverty-stricken and notoriously lawless area.

 Why We Wrote This